-Over ozone producing regions of the world, such as in North America, Europe, and East Asia, AR5 and post AR5 model studies project a general increase of surface ozone levels (climate change penalty on ozone) in a future warmer climate particularly during summertime (Fu and Tian, 2019).
-However, in current regional models, using more robust protocols, this increase of surface ozone, attributable to climate change is of lower magnitude than in previous estimates (Lacressonnière et al., 2016; Garcia-Menendez et al., 2017).
-Climate change enhances the efficiency of precursor emissions to generate surface ozone in polluted regions, (Schnell et al., 2016) and thus the magnitude of this effect will depend on the emissions considered in the study (present or future, and mitigated or not) (Colette et al., 2015; Fiore et al., 2015).
+Over ozone-producing regions of the world, such as in North America, Europe and East Asia, AR5 and post-AR5 model studies project a general increase of surface ozone levels (climate change penalty on ozone) in a future warmer climate particularly during summer (Fu and Tian, 2019).
+However, in current regional models, using more robust protocols, this increase of surface ozone, attributable to climate change, is of lower magnitude than in previous estimates (Lacressonnière et al., 2016; Garcia-Menendez et al., 2017).
+Climate change enhances the efficiency of precursor emissions to generate surface ozone in polluted regions, (Schnell et al., 2016) and thus the magnitude of this effect will depend on the emissions considered in the study (present or future, and mitigated or not; Colette et al., 2015; Fiore et al., 2015).

-Considering anthropogenic emissions of precursors globally higher than the current emissions (SSP3-7.0 in 2050, see Figure 6.20), the CMIP6 ensemble confirms the surface O3 penalty due to climate change over regions close to anthropogenic pollution sources or close to natural emission sources of ozone precursors (e.g. biomass burning areas), with a penalty of a few ppb for the annual mean, proportional to warming levels (Figure 6.14).
-This rate ranges regionally from 0.2 to 2 ppb oC-1 (see Figure 6.SM.1 in Supplementary Material).
-The CMIP6 ESMs show this consistently for South East Asia (in line with Hong et al., (2019) and Schnell et al. (2016)) and for India (in line with (Pommier et al., 2018) as well as in parts of Africa and South America, close to enhanced BVOC emissions (at least 3 out 4 ESMs agree on the sign of change).
-The results are mixed in polluted regions of Europe and US because of lower anthropogenic precursor emissions which leads to a very low sensitivity of surface ozone to climate change (-0.5 ppb °C-1 to 0.5 ppb °C-1) (see Figure 6.SM.1 inSupplementary Material) and thus the ESMs can disagree on sign of changes for a given warming level.
+Considering anthropogenic emissions of precursors globally higher than the current emissions (SSP3-7.0 in 2050; Figure 6.20), the CMIP6 ensemble confirms the surface O3 penalty due to climate change over regions close to anthropogenic pollution sources or close to natural emission sources of ozone precursors (e.g., biomass-burning areas), with a penalty of a few ppb for the annual mean, proportional to warming levels (Figure 6.14).
+This rate ranges regionally from 0.2–2 ppb °C–1 (Supplementary Material Figure 6.SM.1).
+The CMIP6 ESMs show this consistently for Southeast Asia (in line with Hong et al., 2019) and Schnell et al. (2016) and for India (in line with Pommier et al., 2018) as well as in parts of Africa and South America, close to enhanced BVOC emissions (at least three out of four ESMs agree on the sign of change).
+The results are mixed in polluted regions of Europe and US because of lower anthropogenic precursor emissions which leads to a very low sensitivity of surface ozone to climate change (–0.5 ppb °C–1 to 0.5 ppb °C–1; Supplementary Material Figure 6.SM.1) and thus the ESMs can disagree on sign of changes for a given warming level.
 This heterogeneity in the results is also found in regional studies over North America (Gonzalez-Abraham et al., 2015; Val Martin et al., 2015; Schnell et al., 2016; He et al., 2018; Nolte et al., 2018; Rieder et al., 2018) or over Europe (Colette et al., 2015; Lacressonnière et al., 2016; Schnell et al., 2016; Fortems-Cheiney et al., 2017).

-Overall, warmer climate is expected to reduce surface ozone in unpolluted regions as a result of greater water vapor abundance accelerating ozone chemical loss (high confidence).
-Over regions with high anthropogenic and/or natural ozone precursor emissions, there is prevailing evidence that climate change will introduce a surface O3 penalty increasing with increasing warming levels (with a magnitude ranging regionally from 0.2 to 2 ppb °C-1) (medium confidence to high confidence).
+Overall, warmer climate is expected to reduce surface ozone in unpolluted regions as a result of greater water vapour abundance accelerating ozone chemical loss (high confidence).
+Over regions with high anthropogenic and/or natural ozone precursor emissions, there is prevailing evidence that climate change will introduce a surface O3 penalty increasing with increasing warming levels (with a magnitude ranging regionally from 0.2 –2 ppb °C–1) (medium to high confidence).
 Yet, there are uncertainties in processes affected in a warmer climate which can impact and modify future baseline and regional/local surface ozone levels.
-The response of surface ozone to future climate change through stratosphere-troposphere exchange, soil NOx emissions and wildfires is positive (medium confidence).
-In addition, there is low confidence in the magnitude of effect of climate change on surface ozone through biosphere interactions (natural CH4, non-methane BVOC emissions and ozone deposition) and lighting NOx emissions.
+The response of surface ozone to future climate change through stratosphere–troposphere exchange, soil NOx emissions and wildfires is positive (medium confidence).
+In addition, there is low confidence in the magnitude of the effect of climate change on surface ozone through biosphere interactions (natural CH4, non-methane BVOC emissions and ozone deposition) and lighting NOx emissions.

 [START FIGURE 6.14 HERE]